 - Vehicle headlights must be on at all times.

 - Winter tyres must be fitted from 1 December (or the onset of first snow, whichever is earlier) until 31 March (or beyond if roads are still icy).

 - The legal blood alcohol limit for drivers is 0.02.
-This means you cannot drink alcohol at all if you are driving.
 Penalties for drink driving are severe.